tho20/Mine-vs-Rock-Prediction/README.md

 # Mine-vs-Rock-Prediction
-Given Sonar Data, predict wether the object is a mine or a rock using Logistic Regression
+Given Sonar Data, predict wether the object is a mine or a rock.

 ### Choice of Model: Logistic Regression